Accessibility statement

 How we tested this service

 The parts of the website used to send text messages, emails and letters were last tested in February 2021.
 The emails we send out, the web pages users see when they are sent a file by Notify and a sample letter PDF were last tested on 11 March 2019.
-Both tests were carried out by the Digital Accessibility Centre.
+All tests were carried out by the Digital Accessibility Centre.